adafruit/makecode-newsletter/assets/20210625/README.md

-## MakeCode newsletter assets for May 2021
+## MakeCode newsletter assets for June 2021